 Frankel Pulmonary Hypertension Doctors Most Experienced in Michigan

 Pulmonary hypertension is high blood pressure in the pulmonary arteries in the lungs.
 With symptoms typical of more common diseases, and a variety of causes, this potentially fatal disease is complex to diagnose and treat.
 The Pulmonary Hypertension Program at the University of Michigan Samuel and Jean Frankel Cardiovascular Center is the largest and most experienced program in the state, and one of the largest in the country.
 We are a comprehensive, single resource for the care and treatment of patients who live with this challenging disease.
+In addition, we are accredited as a Center of Comprehensive Care (CCC) through the Pulmonary Hypertension Care Centers (PHCC) program.

 Causes of Pulmonary Hypertension